 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company currently settles its financial obligations with out of cash.
-As at December 31, 2019, the Company's financial liabilities consist of accounts payable and accrued liabilities, which have contractual maturity dates within one year.
+As at December 31, 2020, the Company's financial liabilities consist of accounts payable and accrued debt and leases, which have contractual maturity dates within one year.
 The Company manages its liquidity risk by reviewing its capital requirements on an ongoing basis.
-There have been no changes in the Company's strategy with respect to credit/liquidity risk in the period.
+There have been no changes in the Company's strategy with respect to credit/liquidity risk during the year.